hafsaasif89/Muhammad_Irtiza/README.md

 ## About Me ℹ️

-- 🌱 I'm currently working as a frontend development and design teacher at Aptech.
+- 🌱 I'm currently working as a
 - 💼 Teacher
-- 🎓 Bachelors in Computer Science
+- 🎓 Bachelors in
 - 💡 I'm interested in [Your Interests / Hobbies]
 - 📫 How to reach me: [Your Contact Information]